Messmania/CS-733/assignment4/README.md

 # Steps to install
 	1. Set GOPATH to parent of the required src folder
-	2. This project uses Exec from test metho
+	2. This project uses Exec from test method
-		    1. Steps to be followed:
-	        1. cd to src folder and execute following commands
+		    1. Steps to be followed: cd to src folder and execute following commands
 	            1. go install raft
 	            2. go install clientCH
 	            3. go install serverStarter